cldf-datasets/uratyp/README.md

 This folder contains a separate table for each language from where the data was collected.
 The information in the tables is organized as follows:<br/>
 (i) `ID` of the feature<br/>
 (ii) `Name`of the feature<br/>
-(iii) Value for a particular language, i.e. the answer represented as 1 'yes', 0 'no', ? 'no information', or N/A 'not applicable'<br/>
+(iii) Value for a particular language, i.e. the answer represented as 1 'yes, present', 0 'no, absent', ? 'no information', or N/A 'not applicable'<br/>
 (iv) `Source` of information.
 The literary sources used to answer the questionnaire are included in the BibTeX file `sources.bib`.
 Whenever the information as regards the value (1 or 0), example, or a comment came from the language expert, the source column contains the name of the language expert.<br/>
-(v) `Example` is given whenever the answer is 1 'yes'.
+(v) `Example` is given whenever the answer is 1 'yes, present'.
 The examples falling in the area of morphology or syntax are provided with glosses, while phonological examples are provided with the International Phonetic Alphabet.<br/>
 (vi) `Comment` is provided whenever necessary.